unartig/sepsis_osc/typst/main_thesis.typ

 This functional model will be referred to as #acl("DNM") and forms the conceptual foundation for this whole project.

 The remainder of this chapter is structured as follows: In @sec:kuramoto introduces the theoretical backbone of the #acr("DNM"), the Kuramoto oscillator model, which provides a minimal description of synchronization phenomena in complex systems.
-@sec:dnmdesc presents the formal mathematical definition of the #acr("DNM") and its medical interpretation, followd by implementation details in @sec:dnmimp and a presentation of selected simulation results in @sec:dnmres.
+@sec:dnmdesc presents the formal mathematical definition of the #acr("DNM") and its medical interpretation, followed by implementation details in @sec:dnmimp and a presentation of selected simulation results in @sec:dnmres.

-== Kuramoto Oscillator Model <sec:kuramoto>
+== Theoretical Background: The Kuramoto Oscillator Model <sec:kuramoto>
 To mathematically describe natural or technological phenomena, _coupled oscillators_ have proven to be a useful framework @Placeholder, for example, to model the relative timing of neural spiking, reaction rates of chemical systems or dynamics of epidemics @Placeholder.
-In these cases complex networks of coupled oscillators are often capable of bridging microscopic dynamics and macroscopic synchronisation phenomena observed in biological systems.
+In these cases complex networks of coupled oscillators are often capable of bridging microscopic dynamics and macroscopic synchronization phenomena observed in biological systems.

-One of the most influential system of coupled oscillators is the _Kuramoto Phase Oscillator Model_ which is often used to study how synchronisation emerges from simple coupling rules.
+One of the most influential system of coupled oscillators is the _Kuramoto Phase Oscillator Model_ which is often used to study how synchronization emerges from simple coupling rules.
 In the simplest form it consists of $N$ identical, fully connected and coupled oscillators with phase $phi_i in [0, 2pi), " for" i in 1...N$ and an intrinsic frequency $omega_i$ @Placeholder.
 The dynamics are given by:
 $